 So how do we avoid assumptions when it comes to user stories?
 Simple: add acceptance criteria to each one.

 Let’s take a look at a sample user story I wrote about in our user stories article:

 As a prospective buyer, I want to reset my account password if I’ve forgotten it so that I can access my account.

 This user story, on the surface, is relatively easy to understand right?
 But when we start thinking about the nuts & bolts of the process, it quickly becomes clear that the user story doesn’t have enough details.
 How can we measure whether or not the user story has been properly met if we don’t know the details?

 That’s exactly what acceptance criteria is designed to do: make clear the details that define the user story.
 If you stop and think about it, quite literally “acceptance criteria” is the criteria for a user story to be acceptable (or accepted by the product manager/client).
 More succinctly, the acceptance criteria is the functional requirements that a user story must meet for that user story to be marked complete.

 It’s helpful to start with questions when we’re attempting to define acceptance criteria.
 Some questions the above user story elicit might be:

 And from those items, we can begin to define the criteria that the user story can be built towards and tested against:

 And so forth.

-Now, all of a sudden the high-level user story has a set of additional details supporting it.
+Now, thanks to a skillful approach to detailed technology consulting, all of a sudden the high-level user story has a set of additional details supporting it.
 Developers know what to build, designers know what to design, and expectations around functionality and effort are much more clear.